grafana/loki/docs/sources/setup/install/helm/monitor-and-alert/with-local-monitoring.md

     enabled: true
 ```

 Next, instrument each of the Loki components to send traces to the meta-monitoring stack.
-Add the following configuration to each of the Loki components:
+Add the `extraEnv` configuration to each of the Loki components:

 ```yaml
 ingester: